MistaGoustan/TaskBoardBuddyV2/README.md

 ## TaskBoardBuddyV2

 This is v2 of TBB.
-TBBv2 is much less complacated when it comes to programming patterns as well as small things that would have otherwise just cost more time in the long run (for example: magic strings > enums).
+TBBv2 is much less complicated when it comes to programming patterns as well as small things that would have otherwise just cost more time in the long run (for example: magic strings > enums).
 I didnt want to give up on learning/playin with less familiar tech, its all a balancing act i tell ya.

 ### Project Details
 - Self hosted